ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/intro.md

 - Lock the token behind biometrics or a PIN
 - Provide a custom PIN dialog

-It is assumed that before taking this training you have a general understanding of how to build a hybrid mobile application using the Ionic Framework with Angular and either Cordova or Capacitor.
+It is assumed that before taking this training you have a general understanding of how to build a hybrid mobile application using the Ionic Framework with Angular and either Apache Cordova or Capacitor.
 This training uses Capacitor, but a deep understanding of Capacitor itself is not required.